Pwn3rx0/Obfuscated-PS-Reverse-Shell/README.md

 **Use responsibly and only with proper authorization.**

-*Knowledge should be used to build better defenses.*
+*The tools of the trade should be known to those who defend.*